mcornejo/slk-painpills/2.solution-dwh/README.md

 Due to the nature of Pain Pills Dataset and the queries we would most likely want to do on it in real-life, the best partitioning would be `/drug_name/transaction_year/transaction_month/transaction_day` discarding the information of ingestion.
 This allows a user to easily query the data using the drug name as a primary filter, and it permits asking for the details of the transactions per day.

 ### Discussion
-The partitioning is an important topic to discuss within the team and business/analysts/data scientists in order to find where the data has more value while reducing infrastructure costs.

 In this particular case, if the sole use case is to compute aggregation based on drug_name and transaction date, a better partitioning would be